roop/roop.github.io/_posts/2016-05-25-a-dynamic-foundation.md

 build dynamic features like Objective-C's."
 tagline: ""
 category: posts
+postscript: "This post was discussed in [Swift Weekly](http://swiftweekly.com/issues/issue-40)."

 ---

 Brent Simmons, in a series of posts, argued the case for making Swift